 Each process running under MP/M II is associated with a Process Descriptor that contains a memory segment index.
 This index identifies a specific Memory Descriptor within MP/M II's Memory Segment Table.
-In MP/M II the memory segment index can have the values 0 to 7, corresponding to the 8-entry Memory Segment Table, or FFH, indicating that the process is in common memory and does not use the Memory Segment Table.
+In MP/M II the memory segment index can have the values 0 to 7, corresponding the the the 8-entry Memory Segment Table, or FFH, indicating that the process is in common memory and does not use the Memory Segment Table.
 The XDOS uses the Memory Descriptor data structure to allocate and manage the memory resource.
 The Memory Descriptor contains four bytes: the memory segment base page address, the memory segment page size, the memory segment attributes, and bank.
 The Memory Descriptor data structure is shown below in both PL/M and assembly language.

 '''

 Declare memory$descriptor structure (

 base byte,

 size byte,

-attrib byte
+attrib byte,

 bank byte

 );

+Assembly Language:

+MEMDES:

+DS

+; base

+DS

+1

+; size

+DS

+1

+; attributes

 '''